a new way to pay

 The "There's a New Money in Town" Super Bowl commercial, a first for PayPal, was bold, dramatic, and aggressive, but the rest of the campaign assets didn't match.
 The Influencer Series launched in the APAC region used KOLs (Key Opinion Leaders/influencers) and was part of its efforts to connect with millennials and make finance more accessible.
 But it lacked the same energy as the original TV spot, and it didn't explain the concept of "new money" central to the campaign.

 PayPal has enjoyed global success and has been quick to respond to rising consumer trends, and has a huge market share and usage/adoption rate in APAC.
 The problem is that people use PayPal only out of convenience (i.e. for quick payment on a merchant website) and not as their first choice.
+It needed to focus on itself and its own strengths rather than try to compete in too many areas.

 BUSINESS INTELLIGENCE REPORT